ISO 27001: understanding, applying and succeeding in certification

 At the same time, the regulatory framework is tightening.
 La European NIS 2 directive imposes strict cybersecurity obligations on critical entities, under penalty of heavy sanctions.

-In this context, The ISO 27001 standard is established as a strategic base to strengthen your security posture, anticipate threats, and demonstrate your commitment to data protection.
+In this context, the ISO 27001 standard stands out as a strategic base to strengthen your security posture, anticipate threats, and demonstrate your commitment to data protection.

 - better data protection;